JohanVanslembrouck/corolib/README.md

 * ROS2 (Humble)
 * TAO (The ACE ORB)
 * cppcoro (WIN32 API) (included in corolib)
+* curl

-You do not have to install Boost, Qt, gRPC, ROS2 or TAO on your computer before building corolib from the top-level CMakeLists.txt file.
+You do not have to install Boost, Qt, gRPC, libevent, ROS2, TAO or curl on your computer before building corolib from the top-level CMakeLists.txt file.
 Without any of these libraries, you can still build and run many examples illustrating the use of corolib.

 You can install any of the mentioned communication libraries one by one and then include them in the build by setting a flag in the top-level CMakeLists.txt file.